RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

     * Combine LEV with EPSS (and KEV overrides) in a Composite Probability:
         `max(EPSS, KEV_flag, LEV)`
     * Ensures previously exploited CVEs receive top attention.

-!!! quote "Translating Probability into Action"

-    LEV provides historical context EPSS omits and KEV lists can’t fully capture.
-Use it to turn probabilistic insight into targeted mitigation.